makersacademy/rps-challenge/README.md

 *6th commit*

 3. Extension: adding 'Spock', 'Lizard'.
 I updated the game.rb controller to include the two extra options, and included some extra tests.
 RUBOCOP: I was not able to shorten/simplify the method with the complex if statement.

 *7th commit*

 I slightly changed the style in the two erb templates.

 *8th commit*

+TRAVIS CI